spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_stack.md

 ![echo 1 agent value](https://github.com/spawnmarvel/linux-and-azure/blob/main/azure-extra-linux-vm/zabbix_monitoring_vms/images/echo1_value.jpg)

-The host is green and healthy and no template was used, port is still 10050.
+The host is green and healthy and no template was used, the item was added tot the host and zabbix agent executed it and sent via port 10050.

 #### User parameter advanced